mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 ```

 As mentioned previously, the main features being added here are (1) the ability
-to include a set of mixins in a device definition, and (2) the ability to
+to include a set of mixins in a device definition, (2) the ability to
 express that capacity from one device gets consumed by another device if/when
-the scheduler decides to allocate it.
+the scheduler decides to allocate it, and (3) the ability to define multi-host
+devices.

 To simplify the conversation, we discuss each new feature separately, starting
 with "mixins" and the new `Includes` field, which allows a set of mixins to